MA International Relations (Research) / Course details

 - security studies;

-Two units form the centrepiece of our course: the Graduate Seminar in International Politics and Critical Thinkers in International Politics.
+Two units form the centrepiece of our course: the Graduate Seminar in International Politics and Critical Approaches to International Politics.
 These units are designed to develop transferable skills in critical inquiry, creative thinking, research design and problem-solving.
 You will also complete a major research dissertation, with the guidance of a member of staff in international politics.

 Being a part of a postgraduate community, you are encouraged to participate in the Critical Global Politics research cluster, who organise a seminar series attracting high profile speakers, including: Cynthia Enloe, Cynthia Weber, Nick Vaughan-Williams, Marysia Zalewski and Laura Shepherd, among others.